Scattering theory for subcritical wave equation with inverse square potential: Introduction

 By making use of the characteristic line method, one can show Theorem \ref{main 1} holds since in this case $a \frac{u}{|x|^2}$ is a defocusing term with a good spatial decay.
 Next, for the solution with weighted energy, one can show the scattering results by utilizing the energy distribution estimates

 which follow from the Morawetz estimates

 for some constant $\lambda_d\geq0.$ For more details, we refer to \cite{shenhdradial}.

 We only focus on the case $a<0$ from now on.
 From the formula \eqref{energy-flux-a>0}, we prove the energy flux estimates on light cones by using the Hardy inequality and the radial decay properties in Lemma \ref{pointwise estimate 2} of the radial solutions.
-Thanks to these estimates and the radiation field for free waves, we are able to prove Theorem \ref{main 1} by utilizing the characteristics lines method.
-Next, for the proof of Theorem \ref{main 2}, since the 、 estimate \eqref{Morawetz-a>0} do not seem to hold in this case, we establish a modified version of Morawetz estimates, which is based on the Hardy inequalities on a local region.
-Employing the modified Morawetz estimates and careful treatments of the potential term $a\frac{u}{|x|^2}$, we prove the scattering results for solutions with an additional energy decay.
+Thanks to these estimates and the radiation field for free waves, we are able to prove the following proposition by utilizing the characteristics lines method, which corresponds to the scattering result in the region outside the light cone.